carbon-design-system/carbon-design-kit/CONTRIBUTING.md

 ### 3. Roadmap
-We'll work with your team to determine when your design will be implemented into Carbon, and the logisitics behind it.
+We'll work with your team to determine when your design will be implemented into Carbon, and the logistics behind it.
 Development resources are greatly appreciated and welcomed.
 If your pattern is submitted without any code, please keep in mind it may be delayed from getting released into the Carbon component library until we can fit it into our team sprint schedule.